idolou/insurance-retrieval-system/README.md

-# Insurance Claim Timeline Retrieval System (LangChain + MCP)
+# Insurance Claim Agentic RAG System

-A **Multi-Agent RAG System** built with **LangChain & LangGraph** to investigate complex insurance claims.
-It combines hierarchical retrieval for specific facts with summary indexing for high-level context, all orchestrated by a routing agent capable of using **Model Context Protocol (MCP)** tools.
+An intelligent **Agentic RAG System** built with **LangChain & LlamaIndex** that orchestrates specialized agents and **MCP Tools** to investigate complex insurance claims.
+It combines hierarchical retrieval for precision ("Needle") with summary indexing for context ("Haystack").

 ---